 An administrator can configure the system to deploy up to 100 replicas of a service, each requesting at least 1 CPU core.
 In Andrew’s case, this translates to around 100 cores, requiring approximately 13 additional nodes.
 Therefore, the system must also be able to timely scale the number of nodes.

 To do this, Andrew uses Karpenter, the high-performance autoscaler built for Kubernetes.
 In addition to quick scaling, Karpenter offers intelligent provisioning and supports creating workload-specific, dedicated node pools for services with volatile traffic patterns.
-By isolating these workloads:
+Isolating specific workloads by using these dedicated node pools minimizes resource contention between services and ensures the rest of the cluster remains unaffected.
+This way, the performance of other services stays predictable.

 After defining the pool, Andrew assigns the high-traffic service to that pool directly in ArcGIS Manager.